 Non-ozone Depleting Substances

-- FAR 23.803 requires agencies to minimize procurement of ODS and to give preference to suitable, safe alternatives, and
+- FAR 23.803 requires agencies to minimize procurement of ODS and to give preference to suitable, safe alternatives, including those identified under the SNAP program and

-- FAR 23.804 requires the insertion of contract clauses regarding ODS and service of refrigeration equipment and air conditioners using ODS.
+- FAR 23.804 requires the insertion of contract clauses regarding ODS in solicitations for various product and service contracts.

 Find and Purchase